Planet

 The Cassation Court is the highest judicial authority for criminal cases in the emirate.
 It does not review the factual circumstances of the case but verifies the legal correctness and procedural legality of the issued ruling.
 Sessions are held in written form, although oral hearings are also possible.

-The judges of the Cassation Court analyze whether the rights of the detainee were respected, whether the norms of the law were correctly interpreted, and whether there was any abuse of the extradition procedure.
+The judges of the Cassation Court analyze whether the rights of the detainee were respected, whether the norms of the applicable law were correctly interpreted, and whether there was any abuse of the extradition procedure.
 Based on the results of the review, the Cassation Court either upholds the decision of the Appellate Court or overturns it and sends the case for reconsideration.

 Step 5: Final Decision of the Minister of Justice